mayconbeserra/learning-dotnet-IL/README.md

 # How to create the dll or exe file?

-Just run in your windows prompt ilasm {ilFileName.il}, after that, it will generate your dll or exe file.
+Just run in your windows prompt the command "ilasm {ilFileName.il}", after that, it will generate your dll or exe file.

 # Code added